Vandivier/research-dissertation-case-for-alt-ed/papers/alt-ed-survey/190201-feb-survey-monkey/data/README.md

 4. Click export button.

 5. The zip was extracted to the relevant folder and the Excel folder was deleted, leaving the CSV folder and READ_ME.txt

+From SurveyMonkey's perspective, all observations fall under two distinct surveys:

+1. Survey on Alternative Credentials was administered multiple times in 2018.

+2. Survey on Alternative Credentials-2 was administered multiple times in 2019.

+Because SurveyMonkey exports by survey rather than by administration, this yields two CSV source files.
+The folder containing each CSV file is labeled by year.

+Wrangling survey data is documented as code within /wrangle/wrangle.js.

+Wrangling involves variable preperation.
+For example, a wrangling operation might be to transform the question on whether the respondent contributes to hiring decisions from a categorical variable with answers yes, no, and I am currently unemployed, into two boolean variables called IsManager and IsUnemployed which represent the same information in a slightly more analytical-friendly way.

+Each source file is independently wrangled into an intermediary output file, and these files are then joined to form output.csv.
+The joining process uses two scripts copied from the /github-email-scraper-node repository at revision d08724f0c63b on 4/12/19.
+The two scripts are called unwrite-csv.js and write-csv.js.

+With a terminal open in the /wrangle folder, the wrangling and joining process is accomplished by running the following three bash commands in order:

+1. `npm install`

+2. `node wrangler`

+3. `node unwrite-csv 2018-survey-on-alternative-credentials 2019-survey-on-alternative-credentials --UniqueKey=sRespondentID`

+4. `node write-csv 2018-survey-on-alternative-credentials 2019-survey-on-alternative-credentials --UniqueKey=sRespondentID`
+    1. TODO: fix this step; write-csv is depending on key index which varies by file so output is incorrectly merged
+    2. output file doesn't even have all expected columns (eg superset of two input files)

 ## Collecting Responses